 Many schools and community learning providers already use the Skills Builder framework for developing skills across the curriculum and out of school learning.
-All schools in Doncaster have free access (currently) to the START platform, which has the functionality to build a learner profile, and track skills against the Skillbuilder Framework.
-Some providers have their own skill frameworks, for example, Big Picture Doncaster and Hayfield Lane Primary.
+A number of schools in Doncaster currently use the START platform, which has the functionality to build a Learner Profile, and track skills against the Skills Builder Framework.
+Some providers have their own skills frameworks; for example, Big Picture Doncaster and Hayfield Lane Primary.
 A summary of the current context is outlined below: